learn-co-curriculum/programming-univbasics-nds-nested-arrays-addendum/README.md

 ```

-Keep in mind, if a matrix starts of with the same number of rows and elements
+Keep in mind, if a matrix starts off with the same number of rows and elements
 ("is square"), there's nothing wrong with breaking that, if you need.
 Ruby
 won't complain.